 Do your clients need help with financial management skills?
 Would you like a complete and easy to use curriculum that fits your audience?
-All My Money was designed for you.
+All My Money: Change for the Better was designed for you.

 All My Money curriculum gives you: